openhab/openhab-docs/README.md

 ## How it works

 In this repo you can find and improve all _general_ documentation contents.
-In fact that is all you can see in the `main` branch.
+In fact, that is all you can see in the `main` branch.
-There are also other _read-only_ branches, which hold external content like the _add-ons_ and _concepts_ documentation.
+There are other _read-only_ branches, which hold external content like the _add-ons_ and _concepts_ documentation, which is explained in more details below.
-We will read about them later.

-### So I can't improve an add-on article here?
+### So I cannot improve an add-on article here?

 Correct, this is done in the original repository of the add-on.
 You may want to know how to find the right file in all of those repos?